NicholasBottone/playground-limymu5u/markdowns/statement2-helloworld.md

 This is the same message that is provided as an argument in the `println` method!

 When you press the run button, your browser actually calls the method that we just created.
-If we wanted to do this in code, we could call our code by typing `Robot.main(args);`
+If we wanted to do this in code, we could call our code by typing `Main.main(args);`

 ### **Try changing the message!**